|

 If you’re like me, mornings are pure chaos—getting two little girls ready, managing tantrums, and squeezing in meetings.

-- Prepare large batches of items like scrambled eggs or turkey sausage.
+• Prepare large batches of items like scrambled eggs.
 Store them in the fridge for quick, nutritious meals throughout the week.

 Managing mornings with gestational diabetes can be a challenge, but a little prep can make a big difference.